OutrunFinance/OutStake/README.md

 - PETH (Principal Ether)

 Additionally
-- REY (RETH YieldToken) will be introduced to represent the yield rights of the staked RETH.
+- REY (RETH YieldToken) represents the yield rights of the staked RETH.

 ### RETH
 RETH is a stablecoin pegged to ETH, which can be obtained at a 1:1 ratio by pledging ETH to the OutETHVault.